Dix206/flutter_admin_tool/README.md

 To use the offset-pagination you have to use the `LoadFlatObjects.offset` constructor to pass the `OnLoadFlatObjectsOffset` function.

 To use the curser-pagination you have to use the `LoadFlatObjects.curser` constructor and pass the `OnLoadFlatObjectsCurser` function.
-This method doesnt directly return a list of `FlatObjectValue` but an `FlatOffsetObjectValueList` object, which contains that `FlatObjectValue` list.
-Additionaly the `FlatOffsetObjectValueList` needs an `overallPageCount` value.
+This method doesn't directly return a list of `FlatObjectValue` but an `FlatOffsetObjectValueList` object, which contains that `FlatObjectValue` list.
+Additionally the `FlatOffsetObjectValueList` needs an `overallPageCount` value.
 This is needed to handle the pagination correctly.
 The `OnLoadFlatObjectsCurser` function gets an `page` value.
 Thats the value of the page which should be loaded and returned from the function.
 The size of each page could be defined by yourself.

 The only search parameter for now is `searchQuery`.
 That optional parameter contains the search text which was entered by the user to filter the objects.
 How implement that filter is up to you.